 - 1. Superkines and Synthekines: Repurposed Cytokines with New and Enhanced Signaling Activities (United States patent 9,738,696) - 2.
 Superagonists and Antagonists of Interleukin-2 (United States patent 9,428,567) - 3.
-Superagonists, Partial Agonists and Antagonists of Interleukin-2 - 4.
+Superagonists, Partial Agonists and Antagonists of Interleukin-2 (U.S. Patent No. 10,150,802) - 4.
 Therapeutic IL-13 Polypeptides (United States patents 9,512,194 and 9,732,133) - 5.
-Interleukin-4 Receptor-Binding Fusion Proteins and Uses Thereof (Pro-apoptotic Fusions) - 6.
-Interleukin-4 Receptor Binding Fusion Proteins and Uses Thereof (Anti-apoptotic Fusions) - 7.
-Interleukin-2 Receptor Binding Fusion Proteins and Uses Thereof - 8.
-IL-13 Superkine: Immune Cell Targeting Constructs and Methods of Use Thereof; and - 9.
-IL-2 Superagonists in Combination with Anti-PD-1 Antibodies
+Interleukin-4 Receptor-Binding Fusion Proteins and Uses Thereof (Pro-apoptotic Fusions) (U.S. Patent No. 10,093,708) - 6.
+Interleukin-4 Receptor Binding Fusion Proteins and Uses Thereof (Anti-apoptotic Fusions) (U.S. Patent No. 10,106,592) - 7.
+Interleukin-2 Receptor Binding Fusion Proteins and Uses Thereof (potential expiry in 2034) - 8.
+IL-13 Superkine: Immune Cell Targeting Constructs and Methods of Use Thereof (potential expiry in 2037) - 9.
+IL-2 Superagonists, Agonists and Fusions Thereof (potential expiry in 2038)

-To date, a total of seven patents have been issued or allowed in the United States with several other patent applications pending.
+To date, a total of eleven patents have been issued or allowed in the United States with several other patent applications pending.
 Many of the patents have been filed recently or have issued recently, providing Medicenna with an extended term of patent protection.
 Actual or potential expiry dates for the patents above are between 2023 and 2038.